-For the proposed country programme the Executive Director requests that the Executive Board approve, subject to the availability of resources, US\$24,025,000, to cover all basic direct operational costs.
+With regard to the Madagascar country programme covering the period 2005-2009, the Executive Director requests the Board to approve, on a no-objections basis and within the limits of available resources, an allocation of US\$24,025,000 to cover all direct operational costs.

-The Executive Board also requests WFP to finalize the present document with a view to its approval, incorporating the observations formulated during the Board's Second Regular Session in May 2004.
+The Board also requests WFP to complete the document for its approval, incorporating the observations made during the Second Regular Session.

-The Board approves "Draft Country Programme-Madagascar 10340.0" (2005-2009) (WFP/EB.2/2004/3/1) and authorizes the Secretariat to formulate a country programme taking account of the observations of the members of the Board.
+The Board approves Country Programme Madagascar 10340.0 (2005-2009) (WFP/EB.3/2004/7/1), which requires 47,523 mt of food and US\$24,025,000 to cover all basic direct operational costs.

-&lt;sup>\ This is a draft decision.
+This is a draft decision.
 For the final decision adopted by the Board, please refer to the Decisions and Recommendations document issued at the end of the session.